Financial-Times/x-dash/docs/components/create-a-component.md

 ### Structure

 Each components is a function which accept an object containing all of the properties needed to render it and returns the elements describing what to render.
+These are pften called "stateless functional components".

 Following this pattern means that components authored with x-dash should be compatible with a variety of static and dynamic runtimes including React, Preact, Inferno, VDO, and Hyperons amongst others.

+Stateful components can still be created by using the [x-interaction] component.

+[x-interaction]: /components/x-interaction

 ### Example

-Below is an example of a simple `Header` component.
+Below is an example of a `Header` component.
 It is a function which expects a single argument and declares some markup using JSX.
 It is able to render a title and an optional subtitle and uses a named export:

 ```jsx
 export const Header = ({ title, subtitle }) => (